September 18, 2023

 How To Serve

-You could also create a divine indulgence for a snack or dessert by adding a scoop of silky, cool vanilla ice cream on the side, the cold creamy texture melting into the warm, gooey honey bun, creating an irresistible balance of hot and cold.
+You could also create a divine indulgence for a snack or dessert by adding a scoop of silky, cool vanilla ice cream on the side and a spoonful of whipped cream on top.

 Our Cinnabon cinnamon rolls and cherry Danish are two more sweet baked goods to add to your breakfast table.